Apple to roll out lossless audio and ultra-low latency features for AirPods Max

 Beyond music production, Apple is pitching the new features as a win for gamers and livestreamers.
 The ultra-low latency audio will reportedly bring response times on par with built-in speakers on Mac, iPad, and iPhone, offering a smoother, more immersive experience with virtually no lag.

 The software update will be available as a free firmware upgrade for AirPods Max with USB-C. Apple’s premium headphones, come in five colours midnight, starlight, blue, purple, and orange.
-They are priced at INR 59,900 and can be purchased from apple.com/in/store, the Apple Store app, and Apple Authorised Resellers.
+They are priced at Rs 59,900 and can be purchased from apple.com/in/store, the Apple Store app, and Apple Authorised Resellers.

 For Unparalleled coverage of India's Businesses and Economy – Subscribe to Business Today Magazine